shuaiOKshuai/LGNN/README.md

 ## 1. Description for each file

 	Folders:
-		- dataset_process_tools : the tools to process datasets of Amazon and Chameleon
 		- model : the models, including LGCN (based on GCN), LGAT (based on GAT) and LGIN (based on GIN).
 		- dataset : the datasets